Tags:

 The moral of pete's story is

-No matter what you step in
+No what you step in

-and your song
+Keep and singing your song

-it's all good.
+Because it's all good.

 Oh no!